leogoesger/LetsJam-Angular/README.md

 # Let's Jam

 ## Overview
 Let's Jam is a music player application built with AngularJS.
-It functions just like Spotify!
+It functions just like Spotify!!